rgerkin/mathiasverraes.github.com/_posts/2013-10-06-verbs-in-class-names.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Use a verb to build a sentence.
+There will be no translation to code in your brain.
+The sentence _is_ the code."
 ---

-{% include tldr.html text="Use a verb to build a sentence.
-There will be no translation to code in your brain.
-The sentence _is_ the code." %}

 When you first learned Object Oriented Programming, somebody probably told you that objects map to things.
 And that still holds true